robudexIT/awsdevopsproject/sdlc automation/project01/README.md

                         }
                       }
     - Target: lambda->before_terminating
   - Terminate the Instance to Test.
-After Instance was terminate check the Dynamodb Table and check the key randaom_string set back to false or it back to unused
+After Instance was terminate check the Dynamodb Table and check if the key randaom_string set back to False or it back to unused
   - After Lab..Please Delete/Terminate All used Services.
   -